USMC East Coast Drill Instructors Association

 Daniel Kelly “D.K.”
 Comer, Sr., 83, of Dixon, Kentucky, passed away Tuesday, March 31, 2020, at Baptist Health Madisonville in Madisonville, Kentucky, after a brief illness.

 Ralph F. Sargent, 84, of Augusta died Tuesday, March 24, 2020 at VA Hospice Unit Togus Springs.
-He was born in Gardiner on the 28th of March 1935, the son of Grandville M. “George” Sargent and Georgia I. Halloway Sargent.
-He attended schools in South China and Gardiner.
+He was born in Gardiner on the 28th of March 1935

-It is with great sadness that we announce the death of William Samuels (Headland, Alabama), born in Cincinnati, Ohio, who passed away on March 24, 2020, at the age of 75, leaving to mourn family and friends.
-Leave a sympathy message to the family on the memorial page of William Samuels to pay them a last tribute.
-You may also light a candle in honor of William Samuels.
+It is with great sadness that we announce the death of William Samuels (Headland, Alabama), born in Cincinnati, Ohio, who passed away on March 24, 2020, at the age of 75

 2019